mridul037/mridul037/README.md

 **Quote of the hour:**

-A computer shall not waste your time or require you to do more work than is strictly necessary.
+A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.

-~ Jef Raskin
+~ Ivan Sutherland
 <pre>

 </pre>